-- special equipment related to the disability and its maintenance - expenses of services for readers, interpreters, notetakers, or personal care attendants - transportation necessary to pursue an academic program, if regular transportation is not accessible - medical expenses relating directly to the individual's disability that are not covered by insurance and training readers or personal care attendants.
+- special equipment related to the disability and its maintenance - expenses of services for personal use or study such as readers, interpreters, notetakers; or personal care attendants - transportation necessary to pursue an academic program, if regular transportation is not accessible - medical expenses relating directly to the individual's disability that are not covered by insurance

+Students should be sure to inform the aid administrator of disabilityrelated expenses that may previously have been covered by the family budget.
+These may include food and veterinary bills for dog guides, batteries for hearing aids and a Telecommunication Device for the Deaf (TDD) [now called a Typed Text-TT], or the cost of recruiting and training readers or personal care attendants.
 Often, leaving home necessitates the purchase of new or additional equipment that will allow the student to be independent at school.
 For example, the student's secondary school may have furnished disability-related equipment necessary for use in school, but that equipment belongs to and remains at the high school after the student graduates.
-Students with disabilities should seek assistance from the Disabled Student Services Office and/or Financial Aid Office to determine disability-related expenses.
-Once these expenses are identified students should provide the Financial Aid Officer with documentation of any disability-related expense which is required to insure attainment of the student's educational goal.
+Students with disabilities should seek assistance from the Office of Disability Support Services and/or Financial Aid Office to determine disability-related expenses.
+Once these expenses are identified students should provide the financial aid administrator with documentation of any disabilityrelated expense which is required to insure attainment of the student's educational goal.
 Depending upon the institution, documentation may be simply a written statement of explanation by the student or an official statement by a doctor or Vocational Rehabilitation counselor.
 To be certain, the student should check with the Financial Aid Office.